 Before you can submit your ballot, you must register to vote.
 If you’ve never registered to vote you will need to do so.
 Additionally, if you have not voted in 4 years, have moved, or have changed your name, you will need to register again.
 If you’re unsure about your registration status, you can check your status here.

 Voting by mail is a great way to exercise your civic rights from home!
 You can request your ballot here.

 Your local election official should process your application within one week, after which you can track your ballot’s status.

 Once your ballot arrives, you can either wait to learn more about the candidates through our Voter Workshops, or else promptly fill it out and mail it back in.
 To do this, place your ballot in the pre-addressed and pre-paid envelope you received with your ballot.
 You can then drop it off at the post office, a mailbox, or your county’s election office.
 If you live in Ramsey County, that office is located at 90 Plato Blvd.
 W, St. Paul, MN, 55117.
 If you choose to go this route, make sure that your ballot is returned to an official inside the building, whether that be through curbside service or by walking the ballot inside.
 Do not place your ballot in payment boxes or drop boxes.

 This October, the Civic Engagement Program will host two Voter Workshops through Zoom in October.
-They will be presented in Karen and will cover the voting process for this year and the candidates in the nationwide election.
+They will be presented in Karen and will cover the voting process for this year and the candidates in some local elections.
 To sign up, please contact Hta Thi Yu Moo.